+Automatic dependent surveillance – broadcast (ADS-B): [ADS-B is an ICAO standardised cooperative surveillance technology in which a surveillance picture is built based on either a 1090ES signal triggered by an SSR or ACAS signal or via the periodic ADS-B broadcast from an aircraft or other obstruction.
+The signal can either be used by air traffic control as a supplement/replacement for SSR or by aircraft to provide situational awareness and allow self-separation.
+The ADS-B receivers can be located either on the ground, in an aircraft or on a satellite.]
+(Editor’s Note: This material needs to be revisited for the next meeting.)

+Wide area multilateration: Wide area mutilateration systems take advantage of routine aircraft transmissions at 1090 MHz by measuring the arrival of that signal at a number of receiving ground stations.
+Using the arrival time at the various ground stations and the geometry of those ground station the aircrafts position, usually in 2 dimensions, is calculated with the height information provided by the aircraft added to give the 3D position.
+In areas where there are not enough 1090 MHz emissions, a 1030 MHz interrogator can be installed to elicit additional signals.

 Universal access transceiver (UAT): ICAO has adopted SARPs and guidance material for UAT.
 This system is intended to support ADS-B data transmission as well as ground uplink services such as TIS-B and flight information service- broadcast (FIS-B).
 UAT employs time division multiple access (TDMA) technique on a single 1 MHz channel at 978 MHz and is dedicated for transmission of airborne ADS-B reports and for broadcast of ground-based aeronautical information.

 L-band datalink aeronautical communication system (LDACS): LDACS is planned to provide for future air-ground data link capacity that cannot be met in the VHF band with either VDL Mode 2 or VDL Mode 4.
 In particular, LDACS is intended to provide data link capacity to support trajectory planning in air traffic management.
-Work on the feasibility of implementing LDACS in the frequency band 960–1 215 MHz is currently (2012) ongoing and initial results show that, at best, the introduction of LDACS is challenging.
-In particular, the need to secure compatibility with the aeronautical radionavigation service (DME and SSR/ACAS) places significant constraint on LDACS.
+Work on the feasibility of implementing LDACS in the frequency band 960–1 215 MHz is currently (2017) ongoing and initial results show that, at best, the introduction of LDACS is challenging.
+In particular, the need to secure compatibility with the aeronautical radionavigation service (DME and SSR/ACAS/1090ES/UAT) places significant constraint on LDACS.
 Currently, LDACS is being planned to operate in the bands 985.5–1 007.5 MHz (uplink) and 1 048.5–1 071.5 MHz (downlink).
 Rationalization of the DME band that may create an exclusive contiguous sub-band for LDACS may be necessary.

+The AM(R)S allocation in the 960-1164 MHz frequency band can be used subject to the conditions contained in Resolution 417 (rev WRC-15).
+That Resolution requires that any communication system, with the exception of UAT, introduced into the frequency band 960–1 164 MHz must be coordinated when intended to operate within 934 km of a number of States (mainly in east Europe) using non-ICAO standard systems in this band.
+The Resolution also places a maximum e.i.r.p limit on the emissions from any AM(R)S system that is based on the frequency offset from 1 164 MHz and a fixed out-of-band limit above 1 164 MHz for the protection of the radionavigation satellite service.